MuhammadSawalhy/bash-scripting/slides.md

 # Bash scripting

-## It is just one of the sell languages
+## It is just one of the shell languages

 ---